These easy Homemade Fudgsicles, are the perfect summer frozen treat, made with cream, cocoa and milk. Fast, easy and better than store bought.

 - 3 ounces dark chocolate (chopped) (80 grams)

 - In a small bowl sift together the cocoa and cornstarch before whisking into the milk mixture.

 - Heat milk and cream until hot (but do not boil) whisk in sugar, cocoa, cornstarch and salt, add chocolate pieces and stir until smooth.
-Pour into popsicle molds and freeze until frozen, (4-5 hours).
+Let the mixture cool, stir well before pouring into the popsicle molds, then freeze until frozen, (4-5 hours).
 Enjoy!

 Updated from July 24, 2016.